jorgebastida/gordon/docs/project.rst

 =====================  ================================================================================================
 Term                   Description
 =====================  ================================================================================================
 ``region``             AWS cloud is divided in several regions.
-Each Region is a separate geographic area. `AWS Regions and Availability Zones <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html>`_
+Each Region is a separate geographic area.
+                       `AWS Regions and Availability Zones <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html>`_
 ``stage``              Stages are 100% isolated deployments of the same project.
-The idea is that the same project can be deployed in the same AWS account in different stages (``dev``, ``staging``, ``prod``...) in order to SAFELY test it's behaviour.
+The idea is that the same project can
+                       be deployed in the same AWS account in different stages (``dev``, ``staging``, ``prod``...) in order to SAFELY test it's behaviour.
+                       Stage names must only contain up to 16 lowercase alphanumeric characters including hyphen.
 =====================  ================================================================================================

 This command will: